-Elizabeth McGovern On Stage - Theater Credits, Bio and Tickets
+Elizabeth McGovern On Stage - Theatre Credits, Bio and Tickets

-Ms. McGovern made her Broadway debut as Melissa Gardner in the "revolving door" cast of A.R.
+McGovern made her Broadway debut as Melissa Gardner in the "revolving door" cast of A.R.
 Gurney's Love Letters at the Edison Theatre from December 19 to December 24, 1989.
-She would return to the Great White Way to take on the role of Ophelia in the Roundabout Theatre Company's 1992 Broadway revival of Hamlet.
+She would return to Broadway to take on the role of Ophelia in the Roundabout Theatre Company's 1992 Broadway revival of Hamlet.

 After marrying the British film director and producer Simon Curtis in 1992, McGovern's stage career continued in London for the rest of the 1990s and 2000s.
 Her London theatre credits include The Misanthrope (at the Young Vic in 1996), Hurlyburly (at the Old Vic in 1997), Three Days of Rain (at the Donmar Warehouse in 1999), Dinner With Friends (at the Hampstead Theatre in 2001), Complicit (at the Old Vic in 2009), and The Shawl (at the Arcola Theatre in 2009).

 Her television and film appearances in the 1990s and 2000s include The Favor (1994), Tales from the Crypt (1996), Broken Glass (1996), The Wings of the Dove (1997), The Scarlet Pimpernel (1999), The House of Mirth (2000), Daphne (2007), A Room with a View (2007), and Agatha Christie's Poirot (2008).